 This health plan consists of two benefit levels: one for in-network benefits; and one for out-of-network benefits.
 The costs that you pay for covered services will differ based on the benefit level.
 To receive the highest benefit level (your in-network benefits), you must obtain your health care services and supplies from providers who participate in your PPO health care network.
 These health care providers are referred to as "preferred providers."
 (See "covered providers" in Part 2.)
-If you choose to obtain your health care network, you will usually receive the lowest benefit level (your out-of-network benefits).
-See Part 8 in this Subscriber Certificate for the times when in-network benefits will be provided if you receive covered services from a covered provider.
+If you choose to obtain your health care services and supplies from a covered provider who does not participate in this PPO health care network, you will usually receive the lowest benefit level (your out-of-network benefits).
+See Part 8 in this Subscriber Certificate for the times when in-network benefits will be provided if you receive covered services from a covered provider who is not a preferred provider.